Glitchyi/SSWS/README.md

 > [!IMPORTANT]
 > NOW WITH AN EXTENSION BUILT-IN

-A web server implementation designed to display warnings against unauthorized web scraping.
+A web server implementation similar to NGINX designed to work against unauthorized web scraping.

 ## Project Structure